Corn Rainfall Insurance Program

 - Weather Station

-Choose the weather station that best represents weather conditions for your land.
-Pay atention to the monthly normals.
+Choose the weather station which best represents weather conditions for your land.
+(Consider the monthly normals).

-You are limited to selecting one weather station per insured parcel of land which is within 100 kilometres of your land.
+You are limited to selecting one weather station per insured parcel of land, within 100km of your land.

 - Weighting Option